Forensic Science: Definition, Principles, History and Ethics

 | Comparison | Suitability for comparison depends on whether the known and questioned samples are of the same class. | You cannot compare a 9mm shell to a .38 bullet.
 Class characteristics filter before individual ones. |

-The international history of forensic science is six names long for exam purposes.
-Memorise the year, the country and the one-line contribution.
+The international history of forensic science is six names worth knowing.
+The year, the country and the one-line contribution.

 India's forensic history is unusually rich because the country was the global testbed for fingerprinting between 1858 and 1900.
-Six dates are non-negotiable for the FACT paper.
+Six dates anchor that timeline.

 | Year | Event | Significance |